sanrio00/portfolio-projects/README.md

 # portfolio-projects
-A list of my protfolio projects
+A list of my portfolio projects